ttsim-dev/ttsim/docs/geps/gep-04.md

    input variables, it prevents unnecessary calculations, and it increases computation speed.

+In addition to these requirements, we are using a hierarchical structure of functions to allow for a clear separation of concerns.

 ## Basic idea

 Based on the two requirements above we split the taxes and transfers system into a set